-Switch Rating

-Comments

-- AT-F AirStat is non-adjustable

-- Must be located indoors

-- Large blocks of heating may be switched from a single controller fewer heating circuits are required

-- Least efficient form of control

-- CT Capstat is adjustable in the range 0-40°C - Suitable for outdoor use - Large blocks of heating may be switched from a single controller fewer heating circuits are required - Least efficient form of control

-- CT-FL Capstat is adjustable in the range 0-40°C - Suitable for outdoor use - Large blocks of heating may be switched from a single controller fewer heating circuits are required - Least efficient form of control
+Switch Rating Comments 8 amps direct switching, or via suitably rated contactor.
+AT-F AirStat is non-adjustable Must be located indoors Large blocks of heating may be switched from a single controller - fewer heating circuits are required Least efficient form of control 16 amps direct switching, or via suitably rated contactor.
+CT Capstat is adjustable in the range 0-40°C Suitable for outdoor use Large blocks of heating may be switched from a single controller - fewer heating circuits are required Least efficient form of control 16 amps direct switching, or via suitably rated contactor.
+CT-FL Capstat is adjustable in the range 0-40°C Suitable for outdoor use Large blocks of heating may be switched from a single controller - fewer heating circuits are required Least efficient form of control